 Example 25.7.
-What is the running time of a naive implementation of zero-indegree where a zero degree node is found and then removed at each step?
+What is the running time of a naive implementation of zeroindegree where a source is found and then removed at each step?
 How could this idea be made more efficient?

 25.2 Finding cycles and topological sorting using DFS